Triathlon Run Training: What Is Zone 5 / VO2 Max?

 What is Zone 5 Running?

-Zone 5 is the highest-intensity training zone and typically corresponds to 90-100% of your maximum heart rate.
+Triathlon training requires a balance of endurance, strength, and speed across all three disciplines.
+While most training focuses on aerobic endurance, Zone 5 running—the highest intensity level—plays a crucial role in building speed, power, and anaerobic capacity.
+Zone 5 is the highest-intensity training zone and typically corresponds to 93–100% of your maximum heart rate.
 This is an all-out effort, where your body is producing more lactate than it can clear.
+Check your zones with FLJUGA’s free Heart Rate Calculator.
+Try here.

 Characteristics of Zone 5 Running: